tnakagome/exray/README.md

 # Introduction

 This is a pluggable shared library for C++ exception analysis at run-time.
 There is no need to rebuild target applications.
-You can attach the library to existing applications at start-up very easily, and see the origin and type of a C++ exception thrown as well as where it is caught.
+You can attach the library to existing applications at start-up very easily, and see the origin and type of C++ exceptions thrown as well as where they are caught.
 LD_PRELOAD environment variable will do all the magic for you.

 It is also very easy to add call stack dumps to arbitrary C/C++ functions by creating wrapper functions around them.
 Supporting classes and functions already exist in this library.